jax-ml/jax/docs/301/custom-derivatives.md

 print(logs)
 ```

-The rules' dicts are merged with clobber semantics: on a key collision, the
+The rules' dicts are merged, and each key must be unique within a backward
-entry logged earlier in forward order (that is, later in the backward pass)
+pass.
+If a rule returns a key that has already been logged, JAX raises a
+`ValueError`, even if the values are equal or the logs are discarded by a
+plain VJP call or `jax.grad`.
+The error names the duplicate key and the
+primitive whose backward rule returned it; the attached traceback points
+to the originating forward operation.

+Use distinct keys for separate logging sites, including repeated calls to
-wins.
-Distinct keys keep entries separate.
-Here the tag is a static
+the same primitive.
+Here the tag is a static parameter, so one primitive
-parameter, so one primitive class can log under different names:
+class can log under different names:

 ```{code-cell}
 f = lambda x: square(square(x, 'inner'), 'outer')